Use FloatingBox for PDF Layout in Python

 FloatingBox supports multi-column layout.
 To create such a layout, you must define the values of the ColumnInfo properties.

-• column_widths is a string with enumeration of width in pt.
+• column_widths is a string that defines each column width in points.

-• column_spacing is a string with width of the gap between columns.
+• column_spacing is a string that defines the gap width between columns.

 import aspose.pdf as ap